Minnesota Republicans not on board as House approves Jan. 6 commission

 WASHINGTON – Rep. Dean Phillips, who was in the House chamber when insurrectionists violently stormed the U.S. Capitol on Jan.
-6, was troubled on Wednesday as most of his Republican colleagues — including those from Minnesota — came out against a bipartisan inquiry into what happened.
+6, expressed dismay on Wednesday as most of his Republican colleagues came out against a bipartisan inquiry into what happened.

 "If anything should be unanimous in this institution, it should be this," Phillips, D-Minn., said in an interview before the vote Wednesday.
 Subsequent efforts by some Republicans to downplay what happened are "staggering to me," he said.

-"The United States Attorney's office and the Department of Justice continue to apprehend the individuals responsible for breaching our nation's Capitol, and three Congressional committees in both chambers continue to investigate the events of January 6," Republican Rep. Tom Emmer said in a statement.
-"Adding another commission does nothing to help the American people move forward or bridge the current political divide in our country."
+Republican Rep. Tom Emmer said authorities continue to apprehend those responsible for breaching the nation's Capitol, and three congressional committees in both chambers continue to investigate.
+"Adding another commission does nothing to help the American people move forward or bridge the current political divide in our country," Emmer said in a statement.

-The partisan division Minnesota's House delegation underscored the still fierce tensions within Congress over the impact of former President Donald Trump's election falsehoods, and the chaos caused by Capitol rioters trying to block certification of President Joe Biden's win.
+The partisan division in Minnesota's House delegation underscored the still fierce tensions within Congress over the impact of former President Donald Trump's election falsehoods and the chaos caused by Capitol rioters trying to block certification of President Joe Biden's victory.

+Republican Rep. Pete Stauber said in a statement he voted against the bill because of "serious concerns about the scope" of this proposed Commission.

+"Any Commission formed must investigate the many other tragic cases of political violence that have occurred in recent years," Stauber said in his statement.

 Trump was impeached by the House after the attack and later acquitted by the Senate.
-He publicly opposed the bill on his website, calling on Republicans to not support what he called a "Democrat trap."
+On his website he publicly opposed the bill, calling on Republicans not to support what he called a "Democrat trap."
 Minnesota Republicans followed that guidance.

 "Speaker Pelosi appears more interested in reaching the predetermined outcome of her own narrative than a true investigation into the January 6 attack," Fischbach, a freshman GOP lawmaker representing western Minnesota, said in a statement.